andycasey/best-and-brightest-gemini/README.md

 Gemini Reduction
 ================

-These scripts prepare and reduce Gemini longslit spectra.
+These scripts reduce Gemini/GMOS longslit spectra.
 The scripts are Python but the guts are actually IRAF (ew, I know).

 1) Clone this repository: